VCU-Massey-Biostatistics/.github/profile/README.md

 ## 📌 Citation

-If you use our tools or collaborate with the BSSR, please acknowledge:
+If you use our tools or collaborate with the BSSR, please include the following acknowledgment in the manuscript:

-> Biostatistics Shared Resource (BSSR)
-> VCU Massey Comprehensive Cancer Center
+> “Services in support of this research were provided by the VCU Massey Cancer Center Biostatistics Shared Resource, supported in part with funding from NIH-NCI Cancer Center Support Grant P30 CA016059.”

 ---